-The CoreValve US Pivotal Trial applies clinical best practices—including CT-based sizing—and is meticulously monitored, including the use of an independent echocardiographic core lab.
+The CoreValve US Pivotal Trial applies clinical best practices—including CT-based sizing—and is meticulously monitored, including adjudication of pertinent adverse events by a Clinical Events Committee (CEC).
 Within the trial, the High Risk Study randomized 795 patients between surgical aortic valve replacement (SAVR) and TAVR with the CoreValve System across 45 US sites.
-The study results continue to set the new standard in TAVR performance.
+The study results continue to set a standard in TAVR performance.

 Supra-annular design optimizes orifice area, delivering low single digit gradients that are superior to SAVR at each follow-up visit.

 CoreValve had significantly better valve performance over SAVR at all follow-up visits (P<0.001)

 Source: Deeb, G. et al. 3-Year Results From the CoreValve US Pivotal High Risk Randomized Trial Comparing Self-expanding Transcatheter and Surgical Aortic Valves.
 Presented at ACC April 2016.
 Chicago, IL.